What are the benefits of battery technology?

 Reduced levelized cost of energy

 Levelized cost of energy is the cost of power produced by renewable energy, over the lifetime of the system.
-The lower the levelized cost of energy, the better the system is.
-To calculate it, add the capital expenditure (your initial investment), and operating expenditure together then divide that sum by the yield, or the energy your system harvests.
+The lower the levelized cost of energy, the more efficient the system is.
+To calculate the levelized cost of energy, add the capital expenditure (your initial investment), and operating expenditure together then divide that sum by the yield, or the energy your system harvests.

 The cost of battery energy storage is trending downward and has been for quite some time, creating a lower levelized cost of energy.
 The capital cost of a battery system, and its operating costs, are reduced while the yield improves with higher energy density.